 As there are always more students eligible by GPA than there are allowable awards, the ranking and additional information that you and your colleagues provide is vital to the Committee in its evaluation of the nominees.
 Students selected for College Honors will receive a diploma noting the specific honor.
 Please see the Columbia College Bulletin for specific information regarding the awarding process for cum laude, magna cum laude, and summa cum laude.

-For further information regarding College Honors, you should consult with Hazel May, Senior Associate Dean of Academic Affairs, at 4-6372 and email@example.com.
+For further information regarding College Honors, you should consult with Hazel May, Senior Associate Dean of Academic Planning and Administration, at 4-6372 and email@example.com.

 Phi Beta Kappa